xkyrage/xkynote/README.md

 # Xkynote - Simple Online Notepad

-> Xkynote is a feature-packed online notepad designed to simplify your note-taking and editing experience.
+> Xkynote is a feature-packed online notepad designed to simplify your note-taking and editing experience based on quill.
 It offers the following features:

 - Upload and Edit Notes: Upload existing notes or text files to easily edit and enhance them.
 - Download Notes Locally: Save your edited notes directly to your local device for offline access.